-Trondheim is Norway’s oldest major city.
+Trondheim is the third biggest and the oldest of Norway’s major cities.
 The cobbled streets and wooden buildings of the beautiful city centre whisper their secrets as you pass through them, on your way to these top attractions.

 Major reconstruction has taken place on the entire structure.
 It isn’t known how many sculptures there were on the original design of the western front, but today over 50 sculptured figures line three rows around the restored rose window.